2024 Half Dome Lottery Guide | Hike the Epic Cables Route

 Most people pick up a rental car, groceries, and supplies in Fresno before making the 1.5-hour trip.
 Alternatively, in the summer months, there’s an inexpensive shuttle bus that runs from Fresno to Yosemite Village, making a visit without a car totally doable!

-Another popular option is to fly into San Francisco or Oakland and road-trip to Yosemite.
 This drive takes about four hours to either Yosemite’s Big Oak Flat or Arch Rock entrances on the west side of the park.

 Being significantly larger airports, this option offers more flight choices and allows for some time in the city and other nearby attractions, like Napa Valley.